David Arquette in World Championship Wrestling: Legacy

-Arquette donated his earnings from WCW to the families of several wrestlers who had recently died or been injured at that time, including the widows of Owen Hart and Brian Pillman, and the families of the deceased Bobby Duncum Jr. and quadriplegic Darren Drozdov.
+Arquette donated his earnings from WCW to the families of several wrestlers who had recently died or been injured at that time, including the widows of Owen Hart, Brian Pillman, referee Randy Anderson, and the families of the deceased Bobby Duncum Jr. and quadriplegic Darren Drozdov.
 In later years Arquette still harbored regret over the angle, and returned to professional wrestling to try winning over fans disappointed with the 2000 storyline.
 This led to a series of independent wrestling matches including a bloody "deathmatch" with Nick Gage which saw Arquette badly cut by a broken light tube.
 Arquette's return to the industry was captured in the 2020 documentary film You Cannot Kill David Arquette.